coding-madi/Titan/documentation/tasks.md

 We need a write ahead log based file system for 2 reasons.

--   Parquet files need to be created and pushed into iceberg schema.
+-   Parquet files need to be created and pushed into iceberg Schema.
 This must be batched to avoid small file problems.
 -   Logs must be durable.